drocheam/optrace/docs/source/details/tracing.rst

 This result can be inserted into the ray equation to determine the intersection position.
 If :math:`\vec{s} \cdot \vec{n} = 0`, the surface normal and ray direction vector are perpendicular.
-If the ray lies in the plane, there are infinite solutions.
+If the ray lies inside the plane, there are infinitely many solutions.
-If not, there is none.
+If it lies outside, there are none.

 Intersection of a Ray with a Conic Surface
 --------------------------------------------